pgRouting/workshop/2.1.0-dev/en/_sources/chapters/shortest_path.txt

     * Most of pgRouting functions do not return a geometry, but only an ordered list of nodes.

-In this case, we are going to consider the information for routing a pedestrian.
+In this chapter, we are going to consider the information for routing a pedestrian.

 The assignment of the vertices identifiers on the source and target columns may be different, the following exercises will use the results of this query.

 .. rubric:: Identifiers for the Queries

+For the workshop, some locations of the FOSS4G Bonn event are going to be used.
+These locations are within this area http://www.openstreetmap.org/#map=15/50.7101/7.1262

 .. code-block:: sql